jonesd/udanax-gold2java/README.md

 To build abora-gold you will need to have Java + Maven installed.

     mvn clean install

+The result of translating the Udanax-Gold Smalltalk source to Java can be found in the `abora-gold/src/generated-sources/translator`.

+To regenerate the translated Smalltalk again, following a change to the translator code or any of the source Smalltalk files:

+    mvn clean install -Dtranslate

-As part of the install process the translator will generate 500 Java classes from the Udanax-Gold source, and will put them in the abora-gold/target/generated-sources/translator directory.
-You may add that directory to your IDE src path.
+You may wish to add the `abora-gold/src/generated-sources/translator` directory to your IDE's src path.

 ## Contact